Mutual Dance Theatre

 ARTISTIC AND EXECUTIVE DIRECTOR

 Jeanne Mam-Luft is the Artistic and Executive Director of Mutual Dance Theatre and Arts Centers, which she founded as MamLuft&Co.
 Dance in 2007.
 She holds a Master of Fine Arts in Dance from Texas Woman’s University and a Bachelor of Architecture from Carnegie Mellon University.
-Mam-Luft studied at both American Dance Festival and Bates Dance Festival on full scholarships, as well as Carnegie Mellon’s acclaimed School of Drama, Pittsburgh Filmmakers, and Point Park University.
-Her training includes Sarah Gamblin (Bebe Miller Dance Company), Mary Williford-Shade (Dance Alloy), James Caton (Ballet Metropolitan), Melissa M. Young and Nycole Ray (Dallas Black Dance Company), Ming-Lung Yang (Trisha Brown Dance Company), Tatiana Baganova (Provincial Dances Russia), and many others.
-Mam-Luft was the Assistant Director of Contemporary Dance Theater for 4 years and later approached by the organization to lead thus allowing the retirement of her mentor, Ms. Jefferson James.
+Mam-Luft studied at both American Dance Festival and Bates Dance Festival on full scholarships and assisted then-ADF director Charles Reinhart.
+She has studied with Sarah Gamblin (Bebe Miller Dance Company), Mary Williford-Shade (Dance Alloy), James Caton (Ballet Metropolitan), Michelle Young (Dallas Black Dance Company), Ming-Lung Yang (Trisha Brown Dance Company), Tatiana Baganova (Provincial Dances Russia), and many others.
+Mam-Luft was the Assistant Director of Contemporary Dance Theater for 4 years and later approached by the organization to take over leadership through a merger.
 She is certified in Labanotation from the Dance Notation Bureau (NY) and is a Leadership in Energy and Environmental Design Accredited Professional.
 As an artist-producer, Mam-Luft has produced 18 evening length and 61 shorter works (35 of which she was lead choreographer).
 She was the first and only dance artist to be named a Cincinnati Arts Ambassador Fellow in support of an original dance-for-camera she choreographed, filmed, and edited.
 She served on the board of OhioDance (the state-wide organization for dance) for 6 years and is a founding member of Greater Cincinnati Dance Alliance.
 She has been a grant panelist for both the Ohio Arts Council and the National Endowment for the Arts.
 She was raised in Texas after her family escaped the Khmer Rouge genocide.

 COMPANY DIRECTOR